 Assistant Professor, Philosophy, Hokkaido University, Japan

 Mark Miller is a philosopher of cognition.
 His research explores what recent advances in neuroscience can tell us about human happiness and wellbeing, and what it means to live well in our increasingly technologically mediated world.
-He is an assistant professor at the Center for Human Nature, Artificial Intelligence and Neuroscience at Hokkaido University in Japan.
+A member of the Horizon 2020 European Union ERC project XSPECT, he is an assistant professor at the Center for Human Nature, Artificial Intelligence and Neuroscience at Hokkaido University in Japan.

 Philosophy of mind

 In fiction, it grips us.
 In life, it can unravel us.
 How can brains hooked on certainty put its opposite to good use?

 Mark Miller, Kathryn Nave, George Deane & Andy Clark